Frequently Asked Questions

 How will you find my house in an emergency?

 We have maps detailing the location of every property on North and South Pender.
 That said, many emergencies are at night so it is imperative that your house number be posted at the entrance to your driveway.
-The numbers must be at least four inches tall, reflective and visible from both street directions.

 How do I know if my driveway is accessible to fire trucks?